Dhanauri, Kaithal: Agriculture

 The village has a farming based culture.
-Village have nearly 4500 acre cultivable land in total.
+Village have nearly 7000 acre cultivable land in total.
 Majority of the people do farming for their livings.
 They grow a variety of crops.
 Two major grown crops are weat and rice.
-They also rare domestic animals like buffalo, cows etc.
+They also rare domestic animals like buffalo, cows, etc.

 Education

-The village has two government higher senior secondary schools: one for boys and one for girls, Sir Chotu Ram higher senior secondary school pvt.
+The village has one girl's college name Baba Khair Nath Girls College and two government higher senior secondary schools: one for boys and one for girls, Deen Bandhu Sir Chotu Ram senior secondary school pvt.
 Many students from nearby villages come to Dhanauri to study.
-And many go out for study due to lack of english medium schools.
+SIIT Computer & Tution Centre with Library is the First and oldest Technical Education Center situated at Main Bus Stand Dhanauri, And many students go out for study due to lack of english medium schools.

 Shrines

 Baba Khar Nath temple is a shrine that was built over the Samadhi of Baba Khar Nath.
 It was established in 1922 to carry out the blessings of Shri Baba Khar Nath.
 Shri Prabhu Nath arrived at the village in 1860 and remained there until his liberation in 1918.

 In 2014, the Dhanauri village started to build a safe place for Cows in the aura of Sant Baba Moni Ji Maharaj, named as "Adrash Gausala and Gorakhsha Dal" and completed it in 2015.
 It was completed by contributions of villagers and sants like Gopal das ji and more.

 "Shree Krishan Mandir" is situated in “Gaushala” its construction started in 2016, which was completed in February 2019, and dedicated to "Adrash Gausala and Gorakhsha Dal, Dhanauri".